anaselhajjaji/MonoDevelop.Gendarme/README.md

 # MonoDevelop.Gendarme
-MonoDevelop.Gendarme is an Addin for Xamarin Studio / MonoDevelop version 5.
+MonoDevelop.Gendarme is an Addin for Xamarin Studio / MonoDevelop 5.

+It integrates the static analyzer [Gendarme](http://www.mono-project.com/docs/tools+libraries/tools/gendarme/) into MonoDevelop and Xamarin Studio.

+Please report issues of this plugin in the [Issues section](https://github.com/anaselhajjaji/MonoDevelop.Gendarme/issues).

 Usage
 -----